64.0 kWhUseable Battery

 For example: sustaining high speeds in cold weather could result in a range of around 175 mi.
 However, driving at low speeds in mild weather will increase the range to around 370 mi.

 Charging is done using a Type 2 connector and the on-board charger has a maximum power of 7.2 kW.
 This charges a fully depleted battery back to full in around 10 hours 30 minutes.
 Charging the car using a regular wall plug will take around 32 hours 45 minutes.

-Rapid charging is possible through a CCS connection (expected).
-The maximum rapid charge power is 70 kW, which charges the battery from 10% to 80% in around 45 minutes.
-A rapid charge like this will add about 165 miles of range.
+Rapid charging is possible through a CCS connection.
+The maximum rapid charge power is 80 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 60 kW.
+This charges the battery from 10% to 80% in around 45 minutes.
+A rapid charge like this will add about 170 miles of range.

 The Hyundai Kona Electric 64 kWh emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.

 More information from Hyundai

 The link below will open the page of the Kona on the official Hyundai site.